Toronto streetcar system: Dedicated rights-of-way and transit malls

 The majority of streetcar routes in Toronto operate in mixed traffic, generally reflecting the original track configurations of the streetcar system, a system that dates back to the late 19th and early 20th centuries.
-However, newer trackage has largely been established within dedicated rights-of-way, in order to allow streetcars to operate with fewer disruptions due to delays caused by automobile traffic.
+However, newer trackage has largely been established within dedicated rights-of-way to allow streetcars to operate with fewer disruptions due to delays caused by automobile traffic.
 Most of the system's dedicated rights-of-way operate within the median of existing streets, separated from general traffic by raised curbs and controlled by specialized traffic signals at intersections.
 Queen streetcars have operated on such a right-of-way along the Queensway between Humber and Sunnyside loops since 1957.
-Since the 1990s, dedicated rights-of-way have been opened downtown along Queens Quay, Spadina Avenue, St. Clair Avenue West, and Fleet Street.
+Since the 1990s, dedicated rights-of-way have been opened downtown along Queens Quay, Spadina Avenue, and Fleet Street, as well as St. Clair Avenue West, which is north of downtown.

 Short sections of the track also operate in a tunnel (to connect with Spadina, Union, and St. Clair West subway stations).
 The most significant section of underground streetcar trackage is a tunnel underneath Bay Street connecting Queens Quay with Union station; this section, which is approximately 700 m long, includes one intermediate underground station at Bay Street and Queens Quay.